What is facet hypertrophy?

 Facet hypertrophy most commonly occurs in the lumbar region, where it can cause joints to protrude into the spinal canal and place pressure on the spinal cord and nerve roots.
 At this stage, patients tend to adjust their posture to avoid the pain from pressure, which may exacerbate the situation and cause problems in other areas of the spinal column.
 Other effects include:

 - Hunched back

-If you experience any of these symptoms, and you feel your pain is due to facet hypertrophy, speak with your healthcare provider.
-He or she can determine what is causing your discomfort and can recommend treatment options like non-prescription medications, proper exercises, posture tips and osteopathic manipulations.
-You can also learn other treatment tips by visiting our facet disease treatments page.
+If you experience any of these symptoms, and you feel they may be attributable to facet hypertrophy, speak with your health care provider.
+He or she can determine the cause of your discomfort and recommend treatment options, such as nonprescription medications, exercises, posture changes and osteopathic manipulations.
+You can also learn other treatment options by visiting our facet disease treatments page.

 Treatments for facet hypertrophy

 There are times, however, that patients who are diagnosed with facet hypertrophy require more relief than standard treatments provide.
 Another option is to see if you are a candidate for minimally invasive spine surgery.
 At Laser Spine Institute, we offer outpatient, minimally invasive procedures that provide a quicker recovery time as well as a safer and effective alternative to traditional open back surgery.^

 Laser Spine Institute is the leader in minimally invasive spine surgery and has helped more than 75,000 patients find relief from chronic neck or back pain since 2005.
 For your no-cost CT scan or MRI review* and to receive more information about our facilities, contact us today.
 We are here to help guide you on your journey to wellness.